DreFlo/fsi-2122/CTF6.md

 The flag is stored in stored in the file flag.txt, not loaded into memory, being accessed by using the system command giving us access to the bash.

-In order to use this, we had to change a certain memory position, found with gdb, to a specific value in order to enter the if statement, after which we simply used 'cat flag.txt' to get the value from the file. flag{c12871068a2ef0874cc72d0e9eff2499}
+In order to use this, we had to change a certain memory position, found with gdb, to a specific value in order to enter the if statement.
+We did this by writing a specific number of characters with printf() and then storing that number at a certain memory position with "%n" ("\x01\x01\x01\x01\x34\xc0\x04\x08%.48871d%n").After which we simply used 'cat flag.txt' to get the value from the file. flag{c12871068a2ef0874cc72d0e9eff2499}